How Long Does Professional Teeth Whitening Last?

 Is Teeth Whitening Painful?

 No, teeth whitening is as painless as other dental procedures.
 What’s more, the dentist will not even need to sedate because the procedure is naturally painless.
 Therefore, you can drive yourself home after the procedure.
-As for the increased sensitivity, your dentist will provide you with the means to handle it.
+As for the increased sensitivity, your cosmetic dentist bellaire will provide you with the means to handle it.
 Taking OTC painkillers per the packaging can help with the sensitivity.

 How Do I Prepare for Teeth Whitening?